 What is the Bengal tiger, and what are some key Bengal tiger facts?

-The Bengal tiger, native to India, Bangladesh, Nepal, and Bhutan, is one of the largest and most iconic big cats in the world.
-Male Bengal tigers may reach lengths of about 10 feet and can weigh up to 570 pounds, while females are generally smaller.
-These solitary hunters are primarily nocturnal and have a gestation period of around 103 days.
-Although their populations are increasing in certain regions, Bengal tigers remain threatened in others due to habitat loss and poaching.
+The Bengal tiger is one of the largest and most iconic big cats in the world, found mainly in India as well as Bangladesh, Nepal, and Bhutan.
+Male Bengal tigers can reach lengths of around 2.7 to 3.1 meters and weigh as much as 180 to 260 kilograms, whereas females tend to be smaller.
+They are solitary hunters, mostly active during dawn and dusk (crepuscular), though they may also hunt at night, and have a gestation period of around 100–105 days.
+Although conservation efforts have increased their numbers in some regions, Bengal tigers remain threatened in others due to habitat loss and poaching.

 Where do Bengal tigers live and what is their habitat?